robbywashere-zz/tinyfunc/src/markdown-pages/resume.md

 - Mentored, tutored and evangelized new technologies and practices for a modern stack solution to meet enterprise level requirements, such as scalability, access control, auditing and security.

-- Triaged created and managed issues/tasks with our offshore development team.
+- Triaged, created and managed issues/tasks with our offshore development team.

 - Traveled on-site to meet with clients to determine project requirements and deliverables